lindaprotocol/documentation-en/docs/releases/upgrade-instruction.md

 > **Note**: If this is your first time deploying the node, please skip directly to [Step 5: Start the Node](#step5).

-1. Use the following command to find the `PID` of the java-tron process.
+1. Use the following command to find the `PID` of the java-linda process.

     ```
     $ ps -ef | grep java